freeusername/trycatch/Readme.txt

 Startup projects:
 WebShop.API
 WebShop.ResourceServer
-WebShop.WPF or WebShop.MVC (two clients, can select both)
+WebShop.WPF or WebShop.MVC (two clients, both can be selected)

 Nuget packages must be autorestored
 Database mdf file is present in AppData folder in WebShop.API project.
 You can delete it and